gunnarvoet/niskine-proc/README.md

 ### ADCP
 Most ADCPs have been processed.

+Some of the processing code lives in a separate repository at https://github.com/gunnarvoet/gadcp.
+This interfaces heavily with the UH pycurrents module; follow the [instructions](https://currents.soest.hawaii.edu/ocn_data_analysis/installation.html) to install the software.

 The following is a list of ADCPs and for how long they recorded data.

 |  SN |Mooring|Performance|